Tuesday, March 17, 2026

 Consistency builds trust.
 By running a second pulse the following week—even with the same pilot group—you signal that this is a continuous program, not a one-off experiment.
 Add one question from Template 2 (Manager Effectiveness) to begin building a richer picture.

-The companies that win the talent war in 2026 will not be the ones with the best perks.
+The companies that win the talent war will not be the ones with the best perks.
 They will be the ones that listen fastest and act first.
 Start your first AI-powered pulse survey with FormAI or explore how gamification in corporate training complements your engagement strategy.